 With additional feedback from the HMC Computing Committee we have created a “master” Google Group for all courses that have multiple sections.
 For example, firstname.lastname@example.org contains all faculty and students associated with all 5 sections of Bio 23.
 Master lists will be automatically maintained just like the other Google Groups for courses.

-In addition to the video projectors, LCD TVs (in the 12-person classrooms), speakers and screens, many rooms have resident document cameras, Blu-Ray/DVD or DVD/VHS players.
-You can find a full list of which rooms have what equipment at this link: http://goo.gl/4Mj1Nx.
+In addition to the video projectors, LCD TVs (in the 12-person classrooms), speakers and screens, many classrooms have resident document cameras, Blu-Ray/DVD or DVD/VHS players.
+You can find a full list of which rooms have what equipment in this document: AV Equipment in HMC Class/Meeting Rooms.

-Other technology available for use in the Shanahan Center includes:
+Other technology available for use in the Shanahan Center and other classroom includes: